Mirth Connect Integration Engine: Connecting 15 Hospital Systems with Zero Lost Messages

 | Average message latency | Unknown | 23ms (p95: 87ms) | Real-time data flow |

-- Integration team efficiency: 2 FTEs freed from maintenance → reassigned to new projects (value: ~$280K/year)
+- Integration team efficiency: 2 FTEs freed from maintenance and reassigned to new projects (worth ~$280K/year)

-- Reduced system downtime: automated retry prevents data gaps → estimated $150K/year in avoided clinical and billing impact
+- Less downtime: automated retry closes the data gaps that used to cost an estimated $150K/year in clinical and billing impact

-- Faster onboarding: new system integrations completed in days instead of weeks → accelerated IT project delivery
+- Faster onboarding: new system integrations now land in days instead of weeks

-- Total annual value: ~$430K/year in efficiency gains and risk reduction
+- Total annual value: ~$430K/year in efficiency gains and reduced risk

 | Component | Technology | Purpose |